NHERI-SimCenter/BrailsPlusPlus/examples/footprint/footprint.rst

    python3 brails_footprint.py "Berkeley, CA"

 The example will print out the number of buildings obtained for each scraper.
-They are typically different.
-This is because they are developed from different data sources and using different techniques.

 .. code-block::